curl/curl/docs/ECH.md

 # Building curl with HTTPS-RR and ECH support

-We've added support for ECH to in this curl build.
-That can use HTTPS RRs published in the DNS, if curl is using DoH, or else can accept the relevant ECHConfigList values from the command line.
-That works with OpenSSL, WolfSSL or boringssl as the TLS provider, depending on how you build curl.
+We have added support for ECH to curl.
+It can use HTTPS RRs published in the DNS if curl uses DoH, or else can accept the relevant ECHConfigList values from the command line.
+This works with OpenSSL, WolfSSL or boringssl as the TLS provider.

 This feature is EXPERIMENTAL.
 DO NOT USE IN PRODUCTION.

-This should however provide enough of a proof-of-concept to prompt an informed discussion about a good path forward for ECH support in curl, when using OpenSSL, or other TLS libraries, as those add ECH support.
+This should however provide enough of a proof-of-concept to prompt an informed discussion about a good path forward for ECH support in curl.

 ## OpenSSL Build